AdaCore/gnatstudio/docs/users_guide/extending.rst

   attribute (see below for more information on indexed attributes).
 It indicates whether two indexes that differ only by their casing are considered the same.
-For example, if the index is the name of one of the languages supported by GPS, the index is case insensitive since "Ada" is the same as "C".
+For example, if the index is the name of one of the languages supported by GNAT Studio, the index is case insensitive since "Ada" is the same as "C".

   The value :command:`file` indicates that the case sensitivity is the same as the filesystem of the local host.
 Use that value when the index is